LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

     combine_embeddings=vcat
 )
 {% endhighlight %}
-The whole model will have 420,497 parameters which is only an increase of 4.3% on the unconditioned `UNet`.
+The whole model will have 420,497 parameters.
+This is only an increase of 4.3% on the unconditioned `UNet`.

 ### Results MNIST